kenspirit/datascience-getcleandata/README.md

 * `tBodyAcc-mean()-X` -> `Time.domain.Body.linear.acceleration.Mean.X.axis`
 * `angle(tBodyAccMean,gravity)` -> `Angle.of.Time.domain.Body.linear.acceleration.Mean.and.Gravity`

-# What are the outputs?
+# What is the output?

 One tidy dataset is generated in the same directory of the program after executing the 4 analysis steps.